1950s Fashion for Men: The Clothing & Styles

 Elvis Presley appears in a 1957 image for Jailhouse Rock, wearing his signature upturned collar and pompadour hairstyle.
 Photo: Metro-Goldwyn-Mayer, Inc. Reproduction Number: LC-USZ6-2067 Location: NYWTS — BIOG, Public domain, via Wikimedia Commons

-Music legend Elvis Presley also played a substantial role in shaping men’s fashion during this era.
-Known for his flamboyant stage outfits, such as a high collar, bedazzled jumpsuits, and slick pompadour hairstyle, Presley brought an audacious flair to men’s attire, demonstrating that men’s fashion could be both adventurous and expressive.
+Music legend Elvis Presley also substantially shaped men’s fashion during this era.
+Known for his flamboyant stage outfits, such as high collars, bedazzled jumpsuits, and slick pompadour hairstyles, Presley brought an audacious flair to men’s attire, demonstrating that men’s fashion could be both adventurous and expressive.

 Frank Sinatra wears his signature fedora in a 1957 studio portrait.
 Pin